KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Update multiple product reviews at the same time**

-1. Log in as any user to get your `Authorization` token from any subsequent request’s headers.
+1. Log in as any user to get your `Authorization` token from any subsequent request's headers.
 2. Submit a PATCH request to [http://localhost:3000/rest/products/reviews](http://localhost:3000/rest/products/reviews) with
     - `{ "id": { "$ne": -1 }, "message": "NoSQL Injection!" }` as body
     - `application/json` as `Content-Type` header.